 The demand to host the RRCA Coaching Certification course continues to be strong.
 The RRCA works with official representatives from member running clubs, events, run specialty stores, and corporate clients to host Level I Coaching Certification courses.
 Our goal is to host approximately 35 courses annually throughout the U.S.

 All courses are financially self-supporting, and the RRCA handles all registration aspects including refunds for attendee cancellations.
 The RRCA uses the registration fees to cover all course expenses, including instructor fees, instructor travel expenses, course materials, testing, and more.
 We also provide a participant stipend, paid to the host organization, to assist with food and beverage costs.
 Each course host will receive one complementary entry for their course to use at their discretion.
-The RRCA has a waiting list procedure for sold-out course to ensure full-participation at each course.
+The RRCA has a waiting list procedure for sold-out courses to ensure full participation at each course.